hashmapinc/TempusDevEnvironment/README.md

 - provenance

 These directories will hold the data from various Tempus processes.
 However, these processes will execute within docker containers, so we must point tell docker to point them to these physical directories.
 These locations will persist data even when the docker containers are destroyed (i.e. persistent storage).

+Once the clones are completed change directory into the **TempusDevEnvironment** directory

+        cd TempusDevEnvironment

+### Configure the environment

+All Tempus environment variables are stored in .env file.

 Edit the .env file and point the environment variables to their respective directories using full path.
 For example: